rremizov/ansible-postgres-backup-operator/README.rst

         password: password # BEWARE!
 Stored in plain text in the ~/.pgpass file!
         max_rate: 8M # Used as is in the "pg_basebackup --max-rate" option.
         borg_repository: /var/backups/postgres/1.2.3.4:5432/ # Path to the borg repository.
         borg_passphrase: passphrase # BEWARE!
 Stored in plain text in the backup script!
+Optional.
         cron_month: "*"
         cron_weekday: "*"
         cron_day: "*"